Attention: Small Business Owners and Entrepreneurs

 From The Desk of William Ballard

-Dear Small Business Owner & Entrepreneur,
+Dear Small Business Owner & Entrepreneurs,

-In fact, fewer and fewer workers are even able to find full-time jobs -- and don't get me started on how hard it is to find employees these days who will actually show up to work, nevermind them being a decent contributor to the company.
+In fact, fewer and fewer workers are even able to find full-time jobs -- and don't get me started on how hard it is to find employees these days who will actually show up to work, nevermind them being a decent contributor to the organization.

 Wherever you are in your business cycle, you probably have a small hunch that something in the economy is changing, and you're right!

 The old way of doing business (the old "job economy") is quickly becoming history, and a new type of economy is emerging; it is what we refer to as the "skill economy" or "gig economy."

 The TWO Factors Driving Us Into The NEW Skill Economy

 First, there are fewer full-time jobs available in the market today.